dimtoneff/ComfyUI-Saveaswebp/README.md

 The plugin optionally can save additional JPEG file alongside with the WEBP file

-The plugin has an option to enable/disable EXIF data embedding into the images
+The plugin has an option to enable/disable EXIF data embedding into the images.
+Starting argument --disable-metadata takes precedence, so be sure to remove that argument before playing with that local option.

 The plugin has an option to save into the output or input ComfyUI directories